josephcslater/MAC_and_Modalupdating/README.md

 This is a study to explore Modal Analysis, Correlation and Modal Updating of FE models using Test data.
+In addition, Modal Analysis using Polyreference Technique for Symmetric bodies.

 The project is systematically explained in the [Python jupyter notebook](https://github.com/sainag2473/MAC_and_Modalupdating/blob/master/MAC_JupyterNotebook/MACandModelCorrection.ipynb)